 - All transmit power is sent using a single polarization, and the MIMO receiver will enhance reception by combining multipath signals using MRC.
 Only one data stream at a time can be sent at a rate that is limited by the protocol.

 - MIMO to SISO

 - The total transmit power is shared between MIMO chains, so the RF energy which is 90 degrees off-polarization from the receiving antenna may be lost.
 The SISO receiver cannot enhance multipath signals using MRC.
 Only one data stream at a time can be sent at a rate that is limited by the protocol.

 - MIMO to MIMO

 - The total output power is shared between MIMO chains, but the full power from both polarizations can be processed by the receiver so that nothing is lost.
 The MIMO receiver can enhance reception by combining multipath signals using MRC.
 Simultaneous data streams can be sent using spatial multiplexing, effectively doubling data throughput.

 - Whenever possible try not to mix device types on radio links.
-As a general rule, use MIMO-to-MIMO for most types of radio links.
+As a general rule, use MIMO-to-MIMO for most types of RF links.

-Additional information on the operation of SISO and MIMO radios can be found in references such as this: MIMO for Dummies.
+Additional information on the operation of SISO and MIMO devices can be found in references such as this: MIMO for Dummies.